Read our full story.

 At liftoff, the H-2A will be propelled upward from the launch pad on the power of a single hydrogen-burning LE-7A main engine and two solid rocket motors.
 The total liftoff thrust of the rocket is approximately 1.6 million force pounds.

 The rocket will pitch southeast from Tanegashima, racing through the speed of sound in less than a minute and reaching an altitude of more than 30 miles in the first two minutes of flight.

-After consuming their pre-packed solid propellant, the two strap-on boosters will jettison at about the two-minute point.
-The 13.1-foot diameter payload shroud will separate at T+plus 4 minutes, 10 seconds after the H-2A rocket ascends above the discernable traces of Earth's atmosphere.
+After consuming their pre-packed solid propellant, the two strap-on boosters will jettison in two pairs just before two-minute point.
+The 13.1-foot diameter payload shroud will separate at T+plus 4 minutes, 5 seconds after the H-2A rocket ascends above the discernable traces of Earth's atmosphere.

 First stage main engine cutoff, stage separation and ignition of the second stage's LE-5B engine will occur nearly seven minutes into the mission.
-The second stage will burn for more than five minutes before shutting down at T+plus 11 minutes, 18 seconds.
+The second stage will burn for more than eight minutes before shutting down at T+plus 14 minutes, 58 seconds.

 The H-2A rocket for today's launch is flying in the "202" configuration with two large 15-meter-long (49-foot) solid rocket boosters and without any of the smaller strap-on boosters sometimes used to augment the launcher's thrust.

-It also features a standard four-meter (13.1-foot) diameter nose shroud, which encloses the Hayabusa 2 spacecraft for the first few minutes of flight through the lower atmosphere.
+It also features a standard four-meter (13.1-foot) diameter nose shroud, which encloses the GPM spacecraft for the first few minutes of flight through the lower atmosphere.

 The lead contractor for the H-2A rocket is Mitsubishi Heavy Industries.